CVHub520/X-AnyLabeling/examples/grounding/sam3/README.md

 #### Batch Processing

-Press `Ctrl+M` to apply the current text prompt across all images in the folder.
+Press `Ctrl+B` to apply the current text prompt across all images in the folder.

 > [!TIP]
 > Toggle **Replace (On/Off)** to control whether results overwrite existing annotations or are appended alongside them.